Install Registry Scanner

 Quick Scan Use Case

-If you quickly, just want to check registry connection and that results appear in the Sysdig UI, you would want something that excludes all the images except a select group:
+If you quickly want to check the registry connection and the results appear in the Sysdig UI, you would want something that excludes all the images except a select group:

 config.filter.include: "base/alpine:.*"